Thursday, November 13, 2025

 1. What is Python?

-2. What are the features of Python?
+2. Features of Python?

 3. What is PEP 8?